SD cards and USB drives can often play up, get full of unwanted data, or otherwise need reformatting to resolve errors or work with specific devices.

-How to Wipe USB or SD Card in Chrome OS
+How to Format a USB or SD Card in Chrome OS

-First, plug your SD Card or USB drive into a USB port on your Chromebook.
+First, insert your SD Card or USB drive into an available port on your Chromebook.

-Next, open up the Files app (the blue folder icon).
-In the navigation sidebar find your device (if you have more than one connected make sure that it’s the correct one before proceeding).
+Next, open the Files app from the app launcher.
+When Files opens look at the sidebar and find your device (if you have more than one connected make sure you select the correct one ).

 Devices are formatted to a FAT32 file system.
 This is perhaps the most versatile and widely supported, with read and write support through most operating systems and devices (such as smartphones and digital cameras).